Maintaining the coat

 It is often said; the condition of the skin and coat can be a reflection of an animal’s health.

-The first step in the regular maintenance of your dog is a frequent brushing of his coat.
+The first step in the regular maintenance of your dog is a frequent brushing of their coat.
 It is the opportunity for a thorough examination of the skin and eliminates dead hair and impurities, promoting the regrowth of healthy hair.

 Cleaning the eyes